rems-project/cn-tutorial/src/example-archive/coq-lemmas/README.md

 See README in parent directory for directory organization details.

+## Tools needed

+To build the generated Coq lemmas, you will need to [download and install Coq](download).

 ## Batch build

 To export and build lemmas for all examples just run